Sulfuric acid poisoning

-Damage continues to occur to the esophagus and stomach for several weeks after the poison was swallowed, and death may occur as long as a month later.
-Treatment may require removal of part of the esophagus and stomach.
+Damage continues to occur to the esophagus and stomach for several weeks after the poison is swallowed, and death may occur as long as a month later.
+Treatment may require the removal of part of the esophagus and stomach.

 Harchelroad FP Jr, Rottinghaus DM.
 Chemical burns.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 200.